NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/wePlans.rst

 Sept 2023
 ----------
    #.
-Digital Wind Tunnel (1.2.5.2) - Auto generated CFD models for isolated buildings with a complex shape given its CAD geometry.
+Digital Wind Tunnel (1.2.5.2) - Auto-generated CFD models for isolated buildings with a complex shape given its CAD geometry.
    #.
-Aerodynamic Database (1.1.1.4) - Develope an aerodynamic databases integrating CFD simulation and experimental measurements.
+Aerodynamic Database (1.1.1.4) - Develop an aerodynamic database integrating CFD simulation and experimental measurements.

 Dec 2023
 ----------
    #.
-Digital Wind Tunnel (1.2.5.2) - CFD models for a complex shaped building with other surrounding buildings.
+Digital Wind Tunnel (1.2.5.2) - CFD models for a complex-shaped building with other surrounding buildings.
    #.
 Surrogate support for regional assessment (1.3.6.1) - Extend surrogates developed in EE-UQ that can be utilized in R2D for wind hazard simulation.
    #.
-Multi-Fidelity Monte-Carlo (1.2.3.1) - Utilizing low fidelity models to predict the response of high fidelity model efficiently
+Multi-Fidelity Monte-Carlo (1.2.3.1) - Utilizing low-fidelity models to predict the response of high-fidelity model efficiently

 2024
 ----